 Upsells are actually pretty normal.

-One upsell is agreeable, two is still understandable but having more than that is called taking advantage which is why I do not favour programs with upsells because by the time you joined on the first month, you’ll be broke already and I’m here to save you from that.
+One upsell is agreeable, two is still understandable but having more than that is called taking advantage and worse, have upsells which are hidden is definitely unethical not to mention illegal in many countries which is why I do not favor programs with blatant upsells because by the time you joined on the first month, you’ll be broke already before you even start your journey and I’m here to save you from that.

 Can’t Seem to Get in Touch with Them? –Not a Good Support, is it?

-I can’t emphasize enough on the importance of good support.
+I can’t emphasize enough the importance of good support.

 I didn’t get 200% back, just a hundred percent but I didn’t complain much because it was the original amount I paid so I got my money back in full.